English Homes and Gardens

 Q. How many people will be on the trip?

 The maximum number of people is 18, so you won’t feel like you’re part of a huge group.
-We have two trip leaders, so if you need special attention, there’s always someone available.
+Our groups are typically 12 – 16 people, and we have two trip leaders.

 Q. When is the trip?